UC Merced & UC Riverside join LLNL for a Data Science Challenge

 What to include in your application

-- Apply to the Smart Recruiters posting: check back later for the 2024 link
+- Apply to the Smart Recruiters posting

 - Statement of interest (1 page)